triggermesh/docs/docs/sources/awss3.md

   this queue yourself as described in the previous sections.
 - [**Event types**][s3-events]: List of event types to subscribe to.

+!!!
+Note

+    The TriggerMesh event source for Amazon S3 configures the S3 bucket to send [event notifications][s3-dest] to an [Amazon SQS queue][sqs-docs].
+See section SQS Queue below for details.

 Events produced have the following attributes: